RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/explore-openshift.md

 ssh %bastion-username%@%bastion-host%
 ```

-When you see the prompt, if required, agree to the SSH certificates by typing "yes", and then enter the **Bastion/CNV VMs root password** provided in the email received when the laboratory was provisioned.
+When you see the prompt, if required, agree to the SSH certificates by typing "yes", and then enter the bastion password: %cnvlab-bastion-password%.
 Then you can execute the following command to get the kubeadmin password:

 ```execute-1
 echo $(cat %kubeadmin-password-file%)
 ```
+> **NOTE**: As you can see, it is the same as the one we have provided above.

 Note the password (or copy it) and exit the ssh session: